Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 What if I receive a threatening e-mail or message?

-These types of messages are commonly known as “cyberbullying.”
+These types of messages are commonly known as “cyberbullying” and may include cyberstalking.

 The Code of Virginia § 18.2-152.7:1 states that computer harassment occurs when any person uses a computer or computer network with the intent to coerce, intimidate, or harass another person, to communicate obscene, vulgar, profane, lewd, lascivious, or indecent language, to make any suggestion or proposal of an obscene nature, or to threaten any illegal or immoral act.
 This is a Class 1 misdemeanor.

-If you receive any type of threatening e-mails or messages, immediately tell your parents, your teachers, a counselor, or any other adult who can help you.
+If you receive any type of threatening e-mails or instant messages (IMs), immediately tell your parents, your teachers, a counselor, or any other adult who can help you.

 If you are considering sending a message like this, know that you could be committing a crime.
 Cyberbullying includes: